 A handwritten note is a good way to add a personal touch, but not if you have poor handwriting.

-Luddy School of Informatics, Computing, and Engineering social media channels
+Luddy School of Informatics, Computing, and Engineering resources and social media channels